kris71990/worldleaders/front-end/README.md

         - A list of the primary goods the country exports
       - Export Partners
         - The countries to which most of the country's exports go

+*Ranking Components*

+1. GDPRank
+    - This component renders a list of all countries in the database in descending order of GDP Purchasing Power Parity (richest country first)

+2. AreaRank
+    - This component renders a list of all countries in the database in descending order of area (largest country first)

+3. PopulationRank
+    - This component renders a list of all countries in the database in descending order of population (most populous country first)

+4. LanguageRank
+    - This component renders a list of all languages spoken in the world, in descending order of how many countries they are spoken in.

 ### Testing